zonneplan/KiBot/docs/source/configuration/outputs/diff.rst

          Use `file` for a file name.
 Use `output` to specify the name of a `pcb_variant`/`sch_variant` output.
          Use `multivar` to specify a reference file when `new_type` is also `multivar`.
       -  ``only_different`` :index:`: <pair: output - diff - options; only_different>` [boolean=false] Only include the pages with differences in the output PDF.
-         Note that when no differeces are found we get a page saying *No diff*.
+         Note that when no differences are found we get a page saying *No diff*.
       -  ``only_first_sch_page`` :index:`: <pair: output - diff - options; only_first_sch_page>` [boolean=false] Compare only the main schematic page (root page).
       -  ``pcb`` :index:`: <pair: output - diff - options; pcb>` [boolean=true] Compare the PCB, otherwise compare the schematic.
       -  ``pre_transform`` :index:`: <pair: output - diff - options; pre_transform>` [string|list(string)='_none'] Name of the filter to transform fields before applying other filters.